-6.73 Mineral working and landfill for restoration can affect the flood plain and in designing proposals the Council will expect such proposals to satisfy all relevant policies in the Plan.
+6.73 Mineral working and landfill for restoration can affect the flood plain. and in designing proposals tThe Council will expect such proposals to be designed to mitigate impacts on the flood plain and be suitably assessed and satisfy all relevant policies in the Plan.